lmorg/murex/docs/commands/read.md

 **Classic usage:**

 ```
-read: "What is your name? " name
+read "What is your name? " name
-out: "Hello $name"
+out "Hello $name"

-out: What is your name? -> read: name
+out What is your name? -> read name
-out: "Hello $name"
+out "Hello $name"
 ```

 **Script usage:**

 ```
-read: --prompt "Are you sure?
+read --prompt "Are you sure?
 [Y/n]" \
       --variable yn \
       --default Y
 ```